 The last few months have been difficult for everyone.
-During such upheaval it's easy to flounder, feel overwhelmed by life and want to crawl under a rock and stay there until 2020 is behind us.
+During such upheaval it’s easy to feel overwhelmed by life and want to crawl under a rock until 2020 is behind us.

-I think that settling into a “coronavirus status quo” - with standards that are more relaxed than the ones you held pre-coronavirus - is a perfectly acceptable way to live right now.
-There is no point driving yourself crazy trying to drive yourself towards a goal or be a superhero when daily life is challenging enough.
+Settling into a “coronavirus status quo” – with standards that are more relaxed than the ones you held pre-coronavirus – is a perfectly acceptable way to live right now.
+Why drive yourself crazy trying to be a superhero when daily life is challenging enough?

 Perhaps this turbulent time has highlighted or shifted your priorities in a way that inspires you to take action.
-Sometimes, taking action is an antidote to feeling stuck, allowing us to exercise our own sense of agency to keep ourselves moving forward and feel good about affecting positive change.
+Sometimes, taking action is an antidote to feeling stuck.
+Action allows us to exercise our own motivation and feel good about affecting positive change.

 If you feel inspired to set a goal or change a habit at this time, how do you make the new priority “stick”?

-First, it’s important to recognize that our priorities are reflected by how we spend our time.
+First, it’s important to recognize our priorities reflect how we spend our time.
 Saying something is a priority is meaningless; devoting time and energy to it is what makes it a priority.

 Unfortunately the gap between a desire to change and actually changing our behavior is filled with distractions, prior commitments, and limited time and energy.
 How can you make the change process manageable and more likely to succeed?